-The requirements for a minor in French and Francophone Studies include demonstrated competency in the language and successful completion of 15 credit hours or 5 courses above ROFR 20215.
-At least 2 of the minor courses must be taken in residence at Notre Dame.
-Of the 5 required courses, no more than 2 may be at the 20000 level (20300 and above) and a minimum of 1 must be at the 40000 level.
+The requirements for a first minor in French and Francophone Studies include demonstrated competency in the language and successful completion of 15 credit hours or 5 courses above ROFR 20215.
+At least half of the minor courses must be taken in residence at Notre Dame.
+Of the 5 required courses, no more than 2 may be at the 20000 level (i.e., 20300 and above) and a minimum of 1 must be at the 40000 level.
 Minors are required to take ONE of the following courses: ROFR 30310, 30710 OR 30720.
-Although it is expected that the course from this level be taken in residence at Notre Dame, an equivalent course from international study programs or other universities may be substituted.
+Although it is expected that the course from this level be taken in residence at Notre Dame, an equivalent course from international study programs or other universities may be substituted, as explained in the Undergraduate Bulletin.
 The 40000 level course must be taken in residence at Notre Dame.
-No course may be taken in Enlish.
+No course may be taken in English.
 AP credits may not be applied to the minor.